US midterms: Democrats take control of House, GOP retains Senate

-The Democratic Party is projected to regain control of the House of Representatives while the ruling Republican Party is all set to retain its majority in the Senate in the critical midterm elections held on Tuesday, according to projections made by major United States media outlets.
+“Tremendous success tonight.
+Thank you to all!”
+Trump said in a brief tweet.

+In the House of Representatives, the Democrats gained 24 seats giving them enough for the majority in the 435-membered chamber.
+Political pundits had predicted a much greater gain for the Democrats in the House, which was pointed out by the GOP leaders as they tended to give the credit for this to Trump.

-Congresswoman Nancy Pelosi, 78, is expected to be re-elected as Speaker of 435-member House of Representatives, which is equivalent to Lok Sabha in Indian parliament.
+Congresswoman Nancy Pelosi, 78, is expected to be re-elected as Speaker of House of Representatives, which is equivalent to India’s Lok Sabha.

 In the outgoing House, the Republicans had 235 seats while the Democrats 193.
 The new House would come into being next January.

+For the Democrats taking control of the House gives them an opportunity to be more assertive in the Congress and prevent Trump for achieving his legislative agenda.
+“The Democratic Party is back,” said Democratic National Committee chair Tom Perez.

+“We won back the House because our candidates had a clear message for working families and refused to let Trump and the GOP distract us from the issues that matter most.
+Democrats believe that health care is a right for all.
+We believe that the economy should work for everyone, not just those at the top,” Perez said.

-However, the ruling Republican Party led by US President Donald Trump appeared to be all set to retain majority in the 100-member Senate where it currently has a razor thin majority of 51-49 seats.
+However, the ruling Republican Party retained its majority in the 100-member Senate where it currently has a razor thin majority of 51-49 seats.
 The GOP is expected to increase its tally, as counting of votes were still going on when reports last came in.

-In his first tweet after election results started coming in Trump claimed success.
-“Tremendous success tonight.
-Thank you to all!”.
+Thirty-five of the 100 Senate seats went to polls.

+The crucial polls, marking the first major voter test of Trump, is seen as a referendum on his controversial policies, including those on immigration.

-Trump in campaign rallies had said that he was on the ballot and made it a referendum on his nearly two years rule.
+In his campaign rallies, Trump had said that he was on the ballot and made it a referendum on his nearly two years rule.

 The US president who headlined an unprecedented 50 rallies -- 30 in the last two months alone -- and has campaigned for dozens of candidates at all levels of government, according to White House Press Secretary Sarah Sanders, watched the results come in with friends and family in the White House residence.